World Zoonoses Day: diseases that spread from animals to people

 Investigating superbugs, flu, malaria, rabies and tuberculosis.

-World Zoonoses Day celebrates the first vaccination against rabies - a zoonotic disease i.e. an infectious disease that can be spread between animals and people - successfully administered by Louis Pasteur on 6th July 1885.
+World Zoonoses Day celebrates the first vaccination against rabies – a zoonotic disease, or an infectious disease that can be spread between animals and people – which was successfully administered by Louis Pasteur on 6 July 1885.

 To celebrate this achievement, we have put together some of the work on zoonoses conducted by researchers at the Roslin Institute and the Royal (Dick) School of Veterinary Studies.

 Our scientists conduct research with a range of superbugs.
 They have shed light on how a major cause of human and animal disease, a bacterium called Staphylococcus aureus, can jump between species, by studying its genes.
 A number of superbugs are responsible for food poisoning and we work on investigating antibiotic resistance by Listeria, the survival of different types of Salmonella in cattle, as well as using machine learning to train computers to recognise the subset of Escherichia coli strains present in cattle that are a threat to human health.

 Our flu research covers several angles.
 It spans from identifying genes that are important in reducing infection by Influenza A virus in pigs and chickens, and genes that limit the spread of the virus to people, to understanding how flu spreads around the world, as well as producing gene-edited chicken cells that are resistant to bird flu.
 At the Easter Bush Science Outreach Centre, school pupils can become scientists for a day and learn how chickens are infected with the influenza virus.

 Malaria and our blood cells